niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 containing terms for the moment.
 If you can add terms, you can also design them.
 They you want to store users in your knowledge based.
 An user is defined by its name, its age and its password.
-An entry is called a fact, and we can add new one using `assert/1` followed by the definition of a new fact.
-Let adds three new user, *John Smith*, *Bill Kill* and "Luke Skywalker*.
+An entry is called a fact, and we can add new one using `assert/1`[^prolog-assert/1] followed by the definition of a new fact.
+Let adds three new user, *John Smith*, *Bill Kill* and *Luke Skywalker*.

 ```prolog
 assert(user("John Smith", 42, "StrongPassword")).